eProsima/DDS-Record-Replay/docs/rst/recording/remote_control/remote_control.rst

 =========================

 The |ddsrecorder| contains a DDS subscriber in the ``ddsrecorder/command`` topic and a DDS publisher in the ``ddsrecorder/status`` topic.
-Therefore, any user can create his own application to control the |ddsrecorder| remotely by creating a publisher in the ``ddsrecorder/command`` topic, which sends commands to the recorder, and a subscriber in the ``ddsrecorder/status`` topic to monitor its the status.
+Therefore, any user can create his own application to control the |ddsrecorder| remotely by creating a publisher in the ``ddsrecorder/command`` topic, which sends commands to the recorder, and a subscriber in the ``ddsrecorder/status`` topic to monitor its status.

 The following is a description of the aforementioned control topics.